 Sea ice concentrations for this data set were derived from a revised Bootstrap algorithm which uses a different set of tie-points and adjustments.
 For algorithm background, please see the Enhanced Sea Ice Concentrations from Passive Microwave Data document (Comiso and Nishio 2008).

-With Version 2 of the data set (released September 2007), adjustments were made to the tie-points to make the ongoing SMMR-SSM/I time series consistent with the AMSR-E Bootstrap algorithm product (see Enhanced Sea Ice Concentrations from Passive Microwave Data for further information).
+With Version 2 of the data set released on September 2007, adjustments were made to the tie-points to make the ongoing SMMR-SSM/I time series consistent with the AMSR-E Bootstrap algorithm product.
+Refer to the Enhanced Sea Ice Concentrations from Passive Microwave Data for further information.
 In addition to the inter-calibration of the SMMR-SSM/I with AMSR-E, the algorithm was adjusted in the Antarctic to remove negative bins of a few percent ice concentration.
 Other minor changes were also made for Version 2.
 Full documentation of the Version 2 data is available in the Enhanced Sea Ice Concentrations from Passive Microwave Data document.
 Users should thoroughly examine the Version 2 documentation before using the data.

 Data were interpolated in areas with missing pixels according to the following steps.
 First, data were spatially interpolated only for isolated empty pixels.
 An empty pixel was replaced by the average of four good surrounding pixels, or if four good pixels were not available, then a smaller number of pixels was selected.
 Second, a time interpolation was applied to the spatially interpolated map.
 Time interpolation was based on a weighting scheme; the closer the good data were in time, the higher the weighted value.
 For each empty pixel, the algorithm searched forward in time for a good pixel, and backward in time for a second good pixel.
 The algorithm determined how many days ahead and behind the two good pixels occurred and calculated the weight of each pixel.
 A weighted average of the two good pixels was then calculated, and the result was used for the empty pixel.
 During the SSM/I period, most temporal interpolations were conducted using only adjacent days.
 During the SMMR period, particularly in 1986 when larger gaps were present, temporal interpolations had separations of more days.